 The Earth has a shield which can protect it from damaging solar particles.
 However, this shield can be infiltrated and the result can be a disruption of power grids and communications networks, and radiation on Earth.
 Researchers using supercomputers at the National Institute for Computational Sciences are creating a topological map of Earth’s magnetosphere, allowing them to closely study how space weather affects our magnetosphere.

-Derek Alderman, geography department head, was interviewed by MSNBC for a story which takes a look back at Martin Luther
+Derek Alderman, geography department head, was interviewed by MSNBC for a story which takes a look back at Martin Luther King’s legacy by analyzing the streets across the country that bear his name.
+Alderman has studied the names of these streets for fifteen years.
+His current work seeks to create a closer dialogue between the

 Earth and Planetary Sciences Professor Harry “Hap” McSween was featured by WATE-TV.
 He is on a two-year run of accolades.
+He has received Southeastern Conference Professor of the Year, the National Academy of Science J. Lawrence Smith medal, and most recently the Whipple Award, which honors scientists who have made major contributions in the field

 Celeste Baine, a biomedical engineer, director of the Engineering Education Service Center, and the award-winning author of more than twenty books on engineering careers and education, will be a guest speaker at the College of Engineering’s Gala Celebration of 175 years of engineering instruction on October 4.
 The event caps off a full day of events